 In this article, I am going to shine a light on the negative points of going vegan.
 So, without further ado let’s jump right into it.

 In theory, it might be possible for vegan food to provide all nutrients and macro and micro minerals but since it is not always the case, especially vegan food lacking B12 (Vitamin B12 is important for the proper functioning of the brain and synthesis of red blood cells), people would have to take supplements or food that is biofortified.

 Such food and supplements will not be available for everyone and there will be people who would find it difficult to afford it.
 Furthermore, if due to some reason vegan diet fails it may result in severe impairments and physical issue.

-Opting a vegan diet during pregnancy and during the early years of childhood can turn into a risky business.
-Animal products are highly rich in nutrients and protein which is very important for maintaining proper care of the mother and the foetus.
+Opting for a vegan diet during pregnancy and during the early years of childhood can turn into a risky business.
+Animal products are highly rich in nutrients and protein which is very important for maintaining proper care of the mother and the fetus.